libsdl-org/libtiff/doc/rfcs/rfc2_restoring_needed_tools.rst

 Proposed procedure
 ------------------

-* Only the required tools should be activated.
+* Only the required tools should be restored.
   These are: fax2ps, tiff2bw, tiff2pdf, tiff2ps as well as the already
   active tools tiffcp, tiffdither, tiffdump, tiffinfo, tiffset, tiffsplit.
 * Thus following tools will not be restored and will remain in the archive: fax2tiff, pal2rgb, ppm2tiff, raw2tiff, rgb2ycbcr, thumbnail, tiff2rgba,
   tiffcmp, tiffcrop, tiffgt, tiffmedian.
-* All option "-i" (= ignore errors) will be de-activated (removed), because this is a main root cause for CVEs.
-* At least tiffcrop remains in the archive, as tiffcrop cannot be maintained.
 * Bugfixes in MR !569 are applied in single merge requests for traceability and selectively as some changes might not be applicable.
 * Remove “wontfix-unmaintained” from closed issues, when fixed.